manavkapadnis/ANLP_Project_R4_CAMEO/README.md

 3. **Modify Paths if Necessary**: Update any file paths within the code to match your local environment setup.

-4. **Modify the Bash Scripts if Needed: Adjust hyperparameters or other settings before execution.
+4. **Modify the Bash Scripts if Needed**: Adjust hyperparameters or other settings before execution.

 5. **Execute the Code**: Run the script or notebook to perform the desired task.
 This can be done directly in your preferred Python environment or Jupyter Notebook.